otakustay/react-diff-view/README.md

 ### Test

 I don't really know how to test such a complicated and UI centric component, any help is welcome.

+## Breaking Changes

+### 2.x

+- The main module is now `cjs/index.js`, with an ES version at `es/index.js`, style is placed at `style/index.css`.
+- `Diff` component does not use `hunks` prop anymore, `children` is required.
+- `diffType` prop on `Diff` component is now required.
+- `hideGutter` and `gutterAnchor` props are merged into `gutterType` prop with 3 values: `"default"`, `"anchor"` and `"none"`.
+- `markEdits` and `onRenderCode` props are removed, now the tokenizer system takes all enhancement on code view.
+- `parse` module is removed, use named exports from main module instead, tree shaking can be enabled on ES version.
+- `stubHunk` options of `parseDiff` function is removed, with the power of `Decoration` component, we no longer need the stub hunk.
+- `addStubHunk` function is also removed since `Decoration` component is provided.

 ## Change Log